-The SOCAN Foundation/George Proctor Prize of $2500 is awarded annually for an outstanding paper presented in French or English, by a graduate student, at the annual conference of the Canadian University Music Society (MusCan).
+The George Proctor Prize of $500 (previously the SOCAN Foundation/George Proctor Prize) is awarded annually for an outstanding paper presented in French or English, by a graduate student, at the annual conference of the Canadian University Music Society (MusCan).
 The prize-winning paper will demonstrate original research in any recognized branch of musical scholarship and may be presented in either official language.

 Previous Winners: (Click on the links to see the award announcements)